As drinking declines, nonalcoholic beer gets a slick rebrand

 At 1 p.m. on a recent Monday I found myself drinking a beer.
 Of all the luxuries that come with working from home, the ability to crack a beer during work hours is not one I typically take advantage of.
 But this was in the name of research.
 My hypothesis: This beer would not get me buzzed—so I figured drinking while sending emails was as good a test as any.

 Not to get too pedantic, but the beer in question shouldn’t even be called “beer” to begin with.
 “There are regulations that say you can use language like ‘brew’ or ‘malt beverage’ [on the can],” says Robin Ottaway, president of Brooklyn Brewery, one of the oldest craft breweries in the country.
 “But ‘beer’ is not allowed.”
 Ottaway is talking about Special Effects, the company’s first nonalcoholic “lager-style brew.”
-After a year and a half of development, Special Effects is about to hit the shelves in U.S. stores, and it’ll be a test of just how eager people are to embrace NA beer.
+After a year and a half of development, Special Effects is about to hit the store shelves in select cities in November, and it’ll be a test of just how eager people are to embrace NA beer.

 Statistically speaking, people have been ready for something like Special Effects for a while.
 The demand for nonalcoholic beverages has been steadily growing over the last five years; meanwhile, beer sales have flattened.
 One report found that while NA beers claim just 5% of the current global beer market, the category is experiencing growth of 3.9% on average annually, making it the fastest growing segment of the beer market.
 Consumer habits back that up.
 Research from Brooklyn Brewery found 44% of 21- to 34-year-old beer drinkers (read: a very monetizable demographic) actively take time off from drinking alcohol.
 Fifty-four percent of beer drinkers are looking for ways to reduce their alcohol consumption.